Table of Contents

-Although cast iron cookware has been on the market for more than 100 years, it has experienced a bit of a resurgence in the last decade.
-In fact, sales of cast iron have experienced more than a 225% increase in the last ten years, according to the Cookware Manufacturer’s Association.
+Although cast iron cookware has been on the market for over 100 years, it has experienced a bit of a resurgence in the last decade.
+In fact, sales of cast iron have experienced more than a 225% increase in the last 10 years, with particular focus on the cast iron skillets, according to the Cookware Manufacturer’s Association.

-This is due in part to the revelation that the chemicals in non-stick skillets have caused some health concerns (many non-stick skillet makers have moved away from PFOA-based coating).
+This is due in part to the revelation that the chemicals in non-stick skillets have raised some health concerns (most non-stick skillet manufacturers have moved away from using a PFOA-based coating).
 Cast iron is also tremendously popular for its durability.
 Properly taken care of, it can last forever.
-Cast iron is a natural non-stick alternative, and the material also has the ability to go from stove to oven to grill with ease.
-Plus, it requires less oil to cook with, making it a healthier type of cookware all around.
+Cast iron is a natural non-stick alternative, and the material also has the ability to go from stove to oven to grill without a problem.
+Additionally, it requires less oil to cook with, making it a healthier type of cookware all around.

 Of course, the biggest drawback with cast iron is maintenance.
 It’s famously durable, but since it’s iron, it’s not impervious to rust.
 In short, you wouldn’t wash your cast iron skillet the same way you would other types of cookware.
 Lodge recommends gently washing by hand and using a small amount of soap or a non-abrasive scrubber and promptly drying with a lint-free cloth or paper towel.
 You can also season your pan, but as Lodge points out, simply cooking with your cast iron skillet actually helps to season it.

 If you’re ready to switch to cast iron cookware, buying one of the best cast iron skillets is a good place to start.
-Most of these versatile pieces come pre-seasoned, meaning you’ll be ready to cook everything from cornbread to fried chicken as soon as your order arrives.
+It’s worth noting that a lot of these versatile cookware pieces arrive pre-seasoned, meaning you’ll be ready to cook everything from cornbread to fried chicken as soon as your order comes through your door.